What is mortgage amortization?

-“$2ortgage loan amortization” is the process of paying a home loan down to $0.
+“Mortgage loan amortization” is the process of paying a home loan down to $0.
+Your “amortization schedule” tracks this process of paying off the loan.

 In this article (Skip to...)